Within the BPS program, students will complete 30 core credits, and 30 credits related to their respective major.

 Educators have long understood the importance of teaching students according to level, need, and ability, while simultaneously ensuring that all relevant content is covered and mastered.
 This course emphasizes a variety of methods to successfully differentiate instruction for early childhood learners (3 cr.).

-Technology in Special Education.
+Accommodations and Interventions in Special Education.

 This survey courses focuses on applications and tools for technology use in and outside of the early childhood classroom, emphasizing both software and hardware applications as well as collection and management of information (3 cr.).